shraddhabhat06/IMdb-clone/README.md

 ## Description
-This is a mini IMDB clone app built using only vanilla Javascript.
-No libraries or frameworks were used for the Javascript portion of the app, but a CSS framework like Bootstrap was allowed.
+This is a mini IMDB clone app built using HTML, CSS,vanilla Javascript.

 ## Features
 - Search for movies by title or keyword